logdna/logdna-agent-v2/docs/KUBERNETES.md

 ## Installing

-The agent can be effortless installed in your cluster using a set of yamls we provide.
-These yamls contain the minimum necessary Kubernetes Objects and settings to run the agent.
-Teams should review and modify these yamls for the specific needs of their clusters.
+The agent can be installed in your cluster using a set of YAML files we provide.
+These files contain the minimum necessary Kubernetes Objects and settings to run the agent.
+Teams should review and modify these YAML files for the specific needs of their clusters.

 ### Installation Prerequisites